Construction of Maximal Hypersurfaces with Boundary Conditions: Introduction and notation

-We require two things to construct our maximal surfaces, firstly that the flow stays in a bounded region of Minkowski space, and secondly that that under MCF the flowing surface remains strictly spacelike (which then implies the flow exists for all time).
+We require two properties of MCF to construct our maximal hypersurfaces, firstly that the flow stays in a bounded region of Minkowski space, and secondly that the flowing hypersurface remains strictly spacelike (which then implies the flow exists for all time).
 The first of these may be achieved by assuming the existence of suitable comparison solutions.
-The second requirement will be fulfilled by a curvature assumption on the boundary manifold, which in dimension 2 is akin to mean convexity.
-We remark that the flow is still interesting in the abscence of some of these assumptions, for example, we may get convergence to homothetic solutions (see \cite{LambertMinkowski}), and that the estimates in this paper may still be of interest in some such situations.
-If the flow remains in a bounded region, then for any sequence of times we may find a subsequence $t_i$ such that $M_{t_i}$ converges to a minimal surface.
-To obtain better convergence, for example convergence of the whole flow, we need to assume that the maximal surface is stable under the flow, see the final section of this paper for a discussion on this.
+The second requirement will be proven in the form of a gradient estimate (for similar estimates, see for example \cite{BartnikEntire, EckerHuiskenCMCMink,GerhardtHSurfacesthesequal,EckerHuiskengraphentire,EckerHuiskenInteriorEstimates}) under a curvature assumption on the boundary manifold, which in dimension 2 is akin to mean convexity.
+We remark that the flow is still interesting in the absence of some of these assumptions, for example, we may get convergence to homothetic solutions (see \cite{LambertMinkowski}), and that the estimates in this paper may still be of interest in some such situations.
+If the flow remains in a bounded region, then for any sequence of times we may find a subsequence $t_i$ such that $M_{t_i}$ converges to a maximal surface.
+To obtain better convergence, for example convergence of the whole flow, we need to assume that the maximal surface is stable under the flow, see the final section of this paper for a discussion of stability issues.